swedishvegan/complax/README.md

     x = input    // Gets the next line of input from the user and stores it as a string

-    output x + ' is what you just said to me.\n'    // Outputs a string output 42    // Any non-string primitive data type will be automatically converted to a string output '\n'    // Newline
+    output x + " is what you just said to me.\n"    // Outputs a string output 42    // Any non-string primitive data type will be automatically converted to a string output "\n"    // Newline

     start timer    // Built-in functionality for performance testing purposes